apache/sedona/README.md

 * Scalable distributed processing of large vector and raster datasets.
 * Tools for spatial indexing, spatial querying, and spatial join operations.
 * Integration with popular geospatial python tools such as GeoPandas.
-* Integration with popular big data tools, such as Spark, Hadopp, Hive, and Flink for data storage and querying.
+* Integration with popular big data tools, such as Spark, Hadoop, Hive, and Flink for data storage and querying.
-* A user-friendly API for working with geospatial data in the SQL, Python Scala and Java languages.
+* A user-friendly API for working with geospatial data in the SQL, Python, Scala and Java languages.
 * Flexible deployment options, including standalone, local, and cluster modes.

 These are some of the key features of Apache Sedona, but it may offer additional capabilities depending on the specific version and configuration.